elliohow/fMRI_ROI_Analysis_Tool/README.md

 │   └── NIFTI/Analyze statistical map files
 │
 ├── anat (optional but recommended)
-│   └── anatomy file
+│   └── skull stripped anatomy file
 │
 ├── fslfast (optional but recommended)
-│   └── fslfast pve_1 output
+│   ├── fslfast pve_1 file
-│
+│   └── (Other files output by fast can be placed in this folder, however will not be used by the fRAT) │
 ├── NIFTI/Analyze fMRI files
 └── paramValues.csv (created through GUI)